 Weekly Project Meetings.
 The PIM shall participate in weekly project meetings held on-site.
 At the meetings, PIM shall discuss weekly communications issues and shall develop strategies to provide timely details for upcoming media advisories/press releases, lane closure reports, website updates and information line recordings.

 Public Information Plan.
 The PIM shall submit a Public Information Plan (PIP) for approval by the Engineer.
-The PIP shall include project milestones and planned public information strategies; primary stakeholder communications list; identification of any public information issues and proposed outreach and approach to crisis communications.
+The PIP shall include project milestones and planned public information strategies for community and business relations, government affairs and media relations, primary stakeholder communications list; identification of any public information issues, proposed outreach and approach to crisis communications.
 The PIP shall be updated if necessary based on project milestones and progress.

+Dialog Project Account.
+The PIM shall submit a “Request for Dialog Account” as part of the on-boarding process for a Project.
+Dialog is a web-based communications support system provided by the Department.
+At this time, the PIM will provide all the project details that will appear on the Dialog Project Page.
+The PIM shall receive a login and password with which to access the Dialog Customer Service Program as well as the Lane Closures & Work Updates Program.

 Public Information Line/Communications.
 The PIM shall establish a public information office equipped with a telephone, voicemail, computer and email address.
 The public information office may be located off-site or within the PIM’s field office, provided that the telephone line is a local call line.
-The voicemail greeting for the project information line shall provide an updated message each week, or each day if necessary, concerning the project’s completion date and forthcoming activities on the project and allow the recording of a message from the caller.
+The voicemail greeting for the project information line shall provide an updated message each week (even if work is continuous), or each day if necessary, concerning the project’s completion date and forthcoming activities on the project and allow the recording of a message from the caller.
 If unable to answer the public information line, the PIM shall check and respond to voicemail messages throughout each day of construction operations and lane closures are being carried out.
-The PIM shall track inquiries made by citizens and businesses, including names, addresses, phone numbers, and subsequent action taken during construction; these customer inquiries and follow-up action shall be entered into Dialog, a web-based contact and issue tracking database provided by the Department.
+The PIM shall track inquiries made by citizens and businesses, including names, addresses, phone numbers, and subsequent action taken during construction; these customer inquiries and follow-up action shall be entered into Dialog.
 The system shall provide an automated report to the Engineer and

 2